aakgn/aakgn.girhub.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+# About Me

 # Open Source C++ IDEs
+Nowadays, I was looking for proper open-source C++ (Cause I like to use free tools :D) IDEs for Windows platform.
+I tried some of them, which is listed in below.
+Then, I wanted to share my ideas about them.
 ## Visual Studio Code
+I used Visual Studio code before for C++, this IDE has modern features altough it's free.
+If you like to use fancy IDEs like Visual Studio or IntelliJ IDEA, you will like this IDE.
+However, this IDE will not be good option for old PCs.
 ## Eclipse IDE for C/C++ Developers
 ## Code:: Blocks
 ## Dev C++